13olt3/RoPaSc/README.md

 Create dom element to put text content into query select dom element so it can be acessed in playRound function change the console elements to textContent elements

+Use if statement to continue game if neither score is 5, just show score if one score is 5, say add that that player is winner When either score reaches 5 add text content that announces winner